 It is very important to tell the airlines an Indonesian cell phone number for return calls.
 A foreign mobile phone will not be rung due to high costs.
 As a precaution you may ask the day before the flight, if everything is on schedule.

-In Waikabubak an agency is in the hotel Aloha (at the main crossing), one in the hotel Manandang and one opposite the telephone mast and public internet station.
+In Waikabubak an agency is in the hotel Aloha (at the main crossing), one in the hotel Manandang and the agency Explore Sumba in the Jalan Pattimura at the corner opposite a small mosque Tel.
+082146997998.

 In Waitabula / Tambolaka there are various agencies in the main street.